bilalcaliskan/blackhat-go/ch9/README.md

     HTTP header, which represents the length of the message body.
 You’ll need to calculate this length correctly for each request because the body length may change.
 If you use an invalid length value, the server will likely reject the request.

-In the next section, we’ll show you how to port exploits to Go from other languages, such as Python or C.

-### Porting Exploits To Go